-My current research interests and activities fall into five main
+My research interests and botanical activities fall into four main

 Quaternary pollen analysis, vegetational history, quantitative